The Phasor Transformer: Resolving Attention Bottlenecks on the Unit Circle: Abstract

 \section{Abstract}

 Transformer models have redefined sequence learning, yet dot-product self-attention introduces a quadratic token-mixing bottleneck for long-context time-series.
-We introduce the \textbf{Phasor Transformer} block, a phase-native alternative representing sequence states on the unit-circle manifold $S^1$.
+We introduce the Phasor Transformer block, a phase-native alternative representing sequence states on the unit-circle manifold $S^1$.
 Each block combines lightweight trainable phase-shifts with parameter-free Discrete Fourier Transform (DFT) token coupling, achieving global $\mathcal{O}(N\log N)$ mixing without explicit attention maps.
-Stacking these blocks defines the \textbf{Large Phasor Model (LPM)}.
-We validate LPM on autoregressive time-series prediction over synthetic multi-frequency benchmarks.
-Operating with a highly compact parameter budget, LPM learns stable global dynamics and achieves competitive forecasting behavior compared to conventional self-attention baselines.
-Our results establish an explicit efficiency-performance frontier, demonstrating that large-model scaling for time-series can emerge from geometry-constrained phase computation with deterministic global coupling, offering a practical path toward scalable temporal modeling in oscillatory domains.
+Stacking these blocks defines the Large Phasor Model (LPM).
+We validate LPM on autoregressive time-series prediction over synthetic multi-frequency benchmarks against honest baselines: it beats a zero-parameter persistence baseline and, with the corrected gradient path, improves monotonically with depth before saturating, while remaining competitive-but-not-superior to self-attention at a fraction of the parameter count.
+Our results establish an explicit efficiency--accuracy frontier, showing that scalable temporal modeling in oscillatory domains can emerge from geometry-constrained phase computation with deterministic global coupling.